BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks.md

 ![Collapsed PDMPublisher navigation](/images/pdmpublisher/solidworks/navigation-collapsed.png)

-## Profiles
+## Profiles and Presets

 Profiles let you keep separate publishing configurations for different outputs, customers, departments, or workflows.
-The add-in includes starter templates for DXF, PDF and STEP, and STEP publishing.
-See [Profiles and Templates](pdmpublishersolidworks_profiles.md).
+Built-in presets provide starting configurations for DXF, PDF and STEP, and STEP publishing.
+See [Profiles and Presets](pdmpublishersolidworks_profiles.md).

 ## Download and Licensing